YoshiDoido/axur-internship-technical-evaluation-web-scraping/README.md

 ## ⚙️ Setup Instructions

-### 1. Create a virtual environment
+### 1. Clone the project and create a virtual environment

-Run this command in the root directory of the project:

 ```bash
 python -m venv venv